Tl;dr: meat = good. The rest = bad.

-- The carnivorish diet: a 95% carnivore diet with butter, or yogurt
+- The carnivorish diet: a 95% carnivore + butter, yogurt, or some vegetables.

 - The lion diet: a diet made out exclusively of red meat (beef, lamb, goat, etc)

 This article is split into three parts.
 First, I explain below in nine points why I think we got nutrition all wrong.
 In the next part, we’ll debunk some health myths together surrounding the “dangers of meat”.

 Finally, I’ll tell you how I discovered and adopted this all-meat lifestyle, and why you probably shouldn’t.

 None of what is written below has been “invented”.
 It all comes from sources I have read.

 Most of the time, I linked these resources.
 If not, you can find all the information (and more) in the book The carnivore diet by Dr. Shawn Baker, the book Carnivore Code by Paul Saladino, MD, or Carnivore Cure, by Judy Cho.

 Check out my article on resources for more resources!